Self-regulation of content

 Download a PDF version of the Code (v3)

-If a customer is not satisfied with the way a piece of content has been classified, he or she should first take the issue up with his or her mobile operator.
-A customer can only take a complaint to the IMCB once the issue has been investigated by the mobile operator.
+If a customer is not satisfied with the way the filter has been set, i.e. it is not filtering content that should be filtered or it is filtering content that, in the customer's view, should not be filtered, he or she should first take the matter up with his or her mobile operator.
+A list of contacts is provided here.
+If the customer is not satisfied with the response of the mobile operator (who has up to 5 days to respond), the issue can be referred to the BBFC for resolution.
+A customer can only take a complaint to the BBFC once the issue has been investigated by the mobile operator.

 Principles of Good Practice for marketing mobile broadband services

 In June 2009, the UK’s mobile operators O2, Orange, T-Mobile, Vodafone and 3, together with Virgin Mobile, the UK’s largest virtual mobile network operator, published Principles of Good Practice for marketing mobile broadband services.

 Mobile broadband (i.e a mobile data service providing Internet access via a 3G modem) has grown very rapidly in the last year.

 Even so, this is still a new market, set to grow much further.
 It is important that customers have the information they need to make an informed purchase and that staff are able to help customers with any queries they may have.
 The mobile operators, under the auspices of the Mobile Broadband Group (MBG), have agreed these principles in order to promote customer understanding and underpin further solid growth of mobile broadband.
 The guidelines include the provision of information on coverage, the factors that impact download speeds, and pricing.